Drive sales on autopilot with ecommerce-focused features

 - Unlimited contacts and campaigns on all plans

-- Data stays on your server (fully GDPR compliant)
+- Data stays on your server and supports GDPR compliance

 - Deep WordPress integration with 35+ plugins